apmoore499/tspredgpt2/README.md

-# List of tasks to do:
+# Further avenues of exploration:

-- Causal attention mask                      []
-- Scaling to higher n GPU                    []
+- Scaling to higher n GPU, with more data                    []
 - Verifying effect of smaller time window                    []
 - Integrating with backtest                                  []